Where to Get Cheap or Free Flu Shots

 If you don’t have health insurance, or an employer or county health department that offers free flu shots, there are a number of retailers offering fairly cheap flu shots.
 If you do have health insurance that covers flu shots, it might even be more convenient than going to your doctor.
 Most have online scheduling.

-Most are not offering their flu shot prices online, so I had to make a few calls.
+Most are not offering their flu shot prices online, which is incredibly annoying, so I had to make a few calls.

 - CVS Flu shots: Costs $31.99.
 You get a 20% off coupon for your next shopping visit.